 The following steps are only as a last resort if the normal process fails.

 If the automatic OS update process above fails, it may be possible to update the OS from the Terminal.
-However, this will not install any Flatpak applications that are required by the new OS version, typically because they have been removed from the base OS.
-If you use the commands below to update the OS, you should leave the USB drive connected when you restart the computer, and check the App Center's "USB" tab for apps to install.
+However, this will not install any Flatpak applications that are required by the new OS version (which are not otherwise present in the new OS version).

 sudo ostree find-remotes --finders=mount --pull com.endlessm.Os os/eos/amd64/eos3a sudo ostree admin deploy eos:os/eos/amd64/eos3a